-When are classes in the MSW program offered and in what format?
+When are classes in the MSW program offered?

 How long does the MSW Program take to complete?